SolaceProducts/solace-apache-beam/README.md

 To understand the capabilities of different Beam runners please review the [runner compatibility matrix.](https://beam.apache.org/documentation/runners/capability-matrix/)

-This Beam integration solution allows any event from any service in the Solace Event Mesh to send [to be captured in:](https://beam.apache.org/documentation/io/built-in/)
+This Beam integration solution allows any event from any service in the Solace Event Mesh [to be captured in:](https://beam.apache.org/documentation/io/built-in/)
 * Google BigQuery
 * Google Cloud Bigtable
 * Google Cloud Datastore